wireseo/tp/docs/DeveloperGuide.md

 In the `DeleteCommandParser` class, under the `parse()` method, we reference the `Flag` class which is a class that encapsulates the different flags that `DeleteCommand` can parse.
 We use the `Flag` class to check for whether an input is valid and go on to parse the flag and return the correct `DeleteCommand` object.
+Additionally, under the same method, we reference the `Index` class which encapsulates the numerical indexes that `DeleteCommand` can parse.
+We use the `Index` class to check for whether the input is a non-zero unsigned integer and go on to parse the index and provide the parameter necessary to instantiate the aforementioned `DeleteCommand` object.

 ### Path Execution of DeleteConsultationCommand
 As there are many `DeleteCommand` subclasses such as `DeleteMasteryCheckCommand` and `DeleteTaskCommand`,